Is there anything better than vegan green bean casserole? Creamy green bean filling topped with crispy onion straws.

 Next, add in the flour and stir until all of the veggies are coated.
-This is how we make vegan green bean casserole without canned cream of mushroom soup!
+This is how we make green bean casserole dairy free without canned cream of mushroom soup!
 The flour acts to thicken the sauce.

 Next, slowly pour in your water and milk combination and stir until incorporated.

 Cook for a few minutes until the sauce is thickened.

 If your sauce isn’t as thick as you want, add more flour, 1 tablespoon at a time, until it achieves the consistency you are looking for.

 Season with salt, pepper, thyme, and rosemary or the spices of your choice!
 Remember, using seasonings often is the best way to make a dairy free green bean casserole taste like the real thing.